 The FOIA requires each federal agency to submit an Annual Report to the Attorney General each year.
 These reports contain detailed statistics on the numbers of requests received and processed by each agency, the time taken to respond, and the outcome of each request, as well as many other vital statistics regarding the administration of the FOIA at federal departments and agencies.

-Attorney General Holder's FOIA Guidelines require the Chief FOIA Officer for each federal agency to submit a report to the Attorney General containing a detailed description of the steps taken by the agency to improve FOIA compliance and transparency.
-These reports contain details of FOIA administration at each agency, as well as the steps taken to implement Attorney General Holder's FOIA Guidelines during each reporting year.
+The Attorney General's FOIA Guidelines require the Chief FOIA Officer for each federal agency to submit a report to the Attorney General containing a detailed description of the steps taken by the agency to improve FOIA compliance and transparency.
+These reports contain details of FOIA administration at each agency, as well as the steps taken to implement the Attorney General's FOIA Guidelines during each reporting year.

 Chief FOIA Officer Reports from all Federal Agencies

 The FOIA requires the Attorney General to submit a report to Congress each calendar year detailing the efforts of the Justice Department to encourage agency compliance with the FOIA.
 This report also includes lists of all FOIA litigation cases received and decided in that calendar year.